 Throw the old coffee pot into the trash and upgrade to a bean-to-cup coffee machine or coffee keg.

-Offer your service or product at 25% off or more to employees.
+Offer an employee discount program for your service or product at 25% off or more to employees.

 Your busy people could benefit greatly by having a laundry service pickup their clothes and return them back to the office.